Diego Velázquez and his paintings

 By 1617, Velázquez has already reached the last period of his apprenticeship.
 Afterwards, he decided to set up his very own studio that featured his great works.
 Then, in 1618, he married Juana, the daughter of his mentor.

-Soon, Velazquez moved to the royal court of King Philip IV.
+Soon, Velázquez moved to the royal court of King Philip IV.
 This new milestone in his life gave him a better access to impressive collection of artworks that helped inspire his masterpieces.
-He also knew about Peter Paul Reubens who was a Flemish-born baroque artist during that time.
-One of the finest pieces by Velazquez during the time he spent at the royal court was The Triumph of Bacchus.
+He also knew about Peter Paul Rubens who was a Flemish-born baroque artist during that time.
+Like other Baroque artists such as Annibale Carracci, Velázquez was tremendously impressed with Renaissance Artists such as Michelangelo, Leonardo da Vinci, Raphael, and Titian.
+These artists influenced Velázquez most notably in his rendering of color and light.
+One of the finest pieces by Velázquez during the time he spent at the royal court was The Triumph of Bacchus.